TheoBearman/VATSIM-Buttons/README.md

 ## Usage

-This basic setup gives you uttons for METARs from a range of aerodromes.
+This basic setup gives you buttons for METARs from a range of aerodromes.
 To add a button for a new airport, add this to your `index.php` file:

 ``` bash
 <li><button style="height: 40px;"